woody180/tool-x/README.md

 # Middlewares

-Middleware file has to be inside the ```app/Rotutes``` directory.
+Middleware Files have to be inside the ```app/Routes``` directory.
 It is a third parameter of the $router http verb method.

 ```
 $router->get('url', 'callback or Controller@method', 'middleware')